Plant Problem Lab

 Root Rot

 Root rot is one of the few houseplant problems where waiting too long can remove your options.
-This hub focuses on wet-soil decline, sour mix, mushy roots, drooping, yellow leaves, and practical rescue steps.
+Start with wet-soil decline, sour mix, mushy roots, drooping, yellow leaves, and practical rescue steps.

 root rot signsmushy roots houseplantplant drooping wet soilsour smelling soilhow to save root rot plant